History of Kutch: Early history (78 – 499 AD)

 In the first century, Pliny's (77 CE) Odambari are generally taken to have been the people of Kutch, and Ptolemy's (150 CE) town of Orbadari to the east of the Indus to have been their headquarters.
 Ptolemy knew the Gulf of Kutch as Kanthi, a name still applied to the strip of land along its north shore, and to the Kanthkot Fort near the south shore of the Ran.
 About a hundred years later (246 CE) the author of the Periplus speaks of the outer part of the gulf of Kutch as Barake, possibly Dwarka.
 Further in, he says, is the gulf of Eirinon (the Sanskrit irina or Aranya, 'a salt marsh', the modern Rann), divided into two parts, a greater and a less, both unexplored, dangerous to ships, shallow, and with violent eddies which refers to Greater and Little Rann of Kutch.
 The country along the coast of the gulf, which both he and Ptolemy call Surastrene (Saurashtra), was rich, yielding in abundance corn, rice, sesamum, butter, and cotton for ordinary manufacture, the people were tall and black, and they had many herds.
 Except perhaps at a port near Karachi where Ptolemy has a station of the Kanthi ships, the Greeks would seem to have had no direct trade with Kutch.
 The gulf of Kutch is spoken of as a place to be shunned, and all trade centred in Bharuch.
 Soon after the time of the author of the Periplus, Kutch was conquered by the Sah (140–380 CE), kings of Saurashtra, possibly of Western Satraps whose kingdom stretched from Tapti River to Sindh.
 Then probably after forming part of the Gupta Empire dominions, Kutch came about the end of the fifth century under the Maitrakas of Vallabhi.

+Rai Dynasty (499-640AD)

-In the seventh century (about 640) Kutch was part of the province of Sindh.
+Kutch was annexed by the Rai Dynasty immediately after their rule began in Sindh.In the seventh century (about 640) Kutch was part of the province of Sindh.
 It is described by the Chinese pilgrim Xuanzang as lying 267 miles (1600 lis) south-west of the capital of Sindh, at that time Aror near Bhakar on the Indus.
 He calls it Otien-po-chi-lo which possibly refers Adhyavakila or Pliny's Odambira.
 The circuit of the province is given at 833 miles (5000 lis) and that of the capital at five miles (30 lis).
 The capital's name is Kie-tsi-shi-fa-lo, perhaps Koteshwar.

+Chach Dynasty (640-685/696 AD)

+Kutch was inherited by the Chach of Aror as part of the kingdom of Sindh in 640 AD.
+It seems that in the late 7th century AD, the Brahmin dynasty's control weakened, and Kutch was lost, possibly somewhere between 685 and 696 AD.